the-events-calendar/event-tickets/readme.txt

 * Fix - Remove unwanted slashes from the Tickets Emails subject line.
 [ET-2061]
 * Fix - Correct the text domain for a couple of text strings so they could be translated appropriately.
 [ET-2020]
 * Fix - Changed incorrect file paths in DocBlocks for template overrides for all files in `src/views/tickets`.
 [ET-2004]
+* Fix - Added additional logic to handle when the Gateway ID link is null on the Orders Page for Stripe.
+[ET-2067]

 = [5.8.4] 2024-03-25 =